elidhu/sidetracked/articles/2024-04-10_sidetracked-introducing-the-project-and-getting-setup.md

 ## Next steps

 I think this is probably a logical stopping point otherwise it could, quite literally, go on forever.
-We have set up a basic project and are ready to start building out some more of `sidetracked`s features.
+We have set up a basic project and are ready to start building out some more features.
 In the next article we will start building out the API.